-We have created the IncuKit™ DC to turn any small container into an incubator.
+We have created the IncuKit™ MINI to turn any small container into an incubator.
 This provides the heat, air circulation and thermostat control you need to accurately control the environment in your container for hatching eggs.

 There are several factors that determine how much power will be required to heat your container up to the appropriate temperature to hatch eggs.
 The size of the container, how well it is insulated, the room temperature and how much the room temperature fluctuates will all have a significant impact.
-The best way to determine if the IncuKit™ DC is the right size for your container is pretty simple.
+The best way to determine if the IncuKit™ MINI is the right size for your container is pretty simple.
 Just put a 40 watt light bulb in your container (ensure it is thermally insulated since they get pretty hot!) and measure how warm your container gets.
-If it easily gets to at least 100 degrees F, then the IncuKit™ DC should work.
-It is the user’s responsibility to determine if this will generate enough heat for your container.
+If it easily gets to at least 100 degrees F, then the IncuKit™ MINI should work.
+It is the user’s responsibility to determine if this product will generate enough heat for your container.

 The way the IncuKit Mini is set up the fan blows up, over the heating elements on the control module, there is no need to reverse it.
 There are a few settings changes that can be made in the control options but fan speed is not one of them.